 The Village of Howard Parks Department has included information on its Bird City Wisconsin page, including a web link to the “Create a Bird Friendly Habitat” webpage through the National Wildlife Federation.

-Village of Howard resident Jim Johnson has conducted Christmas Bird Counts and Swift Night Out counts and his territory covers Howard.
-Jim has been doing these counts for many years, but he is out of the country on vacation and will compile the numbers upon his return.
+Village of Howard resident Jim Johnson conducted Christmas Bird Counts and Swift Night Out counts and his territory covers Howard.
+Jim counted 40 different species for the Christmas Bird Count.
+He found two active nest sites for the Swift Night Out program.